Recall

 The most common word for general recall is the word 'COME'.

-Come = freedom
+Exercise 1: Come = freedom

--Avoid repeating the word COME if they are still busy looking for the food in the last area simply make yourself more exiting by moving quickly from one place to another as if you were trying to run away from your dog.
+- Avoid repeating the word COME if they are still busy looking for the food in the last area simply make yourself more exiting by moving quickly from one place to another as if you were trying to run away from your dog.

 Step 2.
 Conditioning the action: